 A vanilla bean contains a lot of different molecules that contribute to the vanilla flavour as we discussed when comparing vanilla & vanillin.
 Vanilla contains a lot of different molecules, each contributing to its flavour.

 These molecules all have a different structure.
 It would be too much to mention all the individual molecules here, but it is worthwhile mentioning the different structures.
 Don’t worry if you have no clue what they mean, for food chemists this is interesting, but otherwise, your take away message is: there are a lot of different types of molecules: tannins, polyphenols, free amino, acids, resins, acids, ethers, alcohols, acetals, heterocyclics, phenolics, hydrocarbons, esters and carbonyls (source).
+It is this wide variety of flavours that make vanilla taste very different then just plain vanillin.

 Why use ethanol for extraction?